Newfoundland Sea Kayak Tours

-This unique experience begins at Fortune Harbour, located at the headlands of the beautiful Bay of Exploits.
-Your day will start with the basics of sea kayaking and will include instruction on safety and rescue techniques.
-Single and double kayaks are available.
-Each participant will get a map of Fortune Harbour and will learn how to navigate by a term called, “Piloting.”
-As you enjoy paddling and taking in the sites of the area, you will also learn the basics of the dying art of navigating with a map and compass.
-During our breaks along the shoreline, you will learn how a compass works together with your map, including taking a bearing and how to follow one.
+This unique experience will also take place at Exploits Island, located at the headlands of the beautiful Bay of Exploits.
+Your day will start the same as described above in our day tours but with the added value of learning how to navigate traditionally with a map and compass.
+Each participant will get a map of Exploits Island and will learn how to first navigate by a term called“Piloting.”
+As you enjoy paddling and taking in the sites of the area, you will be introduced to combining a map with a compass to easily find your way by taking bearings and following them.
+No electronics and no batteries to fail, you will be fascinated!
 There will be a true test of your newly acquired skills when you are asked as a group to lead your guide to a location where we will harvest wild blue mussels.
 Now we like mussels a lot, so we will make sure you find the spot if you go astray!
 Then, we feast on one of the finest treats of the sea as an appetizer to a traditional shore lunch.
-After a well-deserved rest, we continue paddling to see what else this beautiful area has to offer.
+After a well-deserved rest, we will continue paddling to see what else this beautiful area has to offer.
 This is truly a day that you won’t soon forget!

 2-4 Day Tours

 If you are not ready to commit to an expedition tour but still wish to experience a touch of rugged coastal beauty combined with camping, our two- to four-day tours may be for you.
-Departing from our Lawrence’s Harbour base camp or the community of Fortune Harbour, we will take you on a journey beginning in sheltered waters, then out to the rugged headlands forming the Bay of Exploits.
-Camp in sheltered coves, feast on traditional meals and eat fresh wild mussels harvested by your guides.
-Bald eagles and osprey are abundant, and you may even catch a glimpse of a minke or humpback whale feeding nearby.
+Once again departing from our Lawrence’s Harbour base camp and travelling to Historic Exploits island to begin your kayak tour of choice , your guides will take you on a journey beginning in sheltered waters, then out to the rugged headlands forming the Bay of Exploits.
+Camp in sheltered coves, feast on traditional meals and eat fresh wild mussels harvested by you and your guides.
+Bald eagles and osprey are abundant, and depending on the time of year you may even see icebergs and whales.

-Please note that two and three-day tours can be organized to fit your vacation schedule but please contact us at least 30 days in advance.
+Please note that the timing of these tours can be organized to fit your vacation schedule but please contact us at least 30 days in advance.

 7 Day Expedition Tour